How to Use the Command 'ohdear-cli' (with Examples)

 ohdear-cli me

-• ohdear-cli: The command to execute the Oh Dear CLI.
+• ohdear-cli: This is the main command line application allowing users to interact with the Oh Dear service.

 Example output: